sifive/wake/share/doc/wake/logging.md

 Every `Job` run by wake will have its own stdout and stderr, and when the underlying process prints to stdout or stderr, it will go the `Job`-specific stdout and stderr, not the stdout and stderr of the `wake` process itself.

 When writing your wake code, you can control whether these `Job`-specific stdout and stderr are also printed to `wake`'s own stdout, stderr, or other arbitrary file descriptors.
 These can be controlled with `setPlanStderr` and `setPlanStdout` before you `runJob`.
-We call this which `stream` each goes to (we often refer to a `stream` as a `logLevel`).
+We call this which _logger_ each goes to (we often refer to a _logger_ as a `logLevel`).

-Regardless of which `stream` you direct the `Job`'s `Stderr` and `Stdout`, `wake` will store all the text in its database, discarding the information about the `stream` it was destined for at the time it was stored.
+Regardless of to which logger you direct the `Job`'s `Stderr` and `Stdout`, `wake` will store all the text in its database, discarding the information about the logger it was destined for at the time it was stored.
 It will however know whether it came from the `Job`'s stderr/stdout.

-So what's the difference between the different streams?
+So what's the difference between the different loggers?
 What you see on your console when you run wake.
 It controls *what* you see (depending on the command line flags) and what it looks like (what color it is).
 It also controls which *actual* stream it is going to coming out of `wake` (stderr or stdout, or other file descriptors 3-5).

-There are a number of built in streams in wake which all start with `log...`.
+There are a number of built in loggers in wake which all start with `log...`.
-You can also make your own stream using `mkLogLevel`.
+You can also make your own logger using `mkLogLevel`.
-You can use this to customize the color you want it to be shown as, or (more commonly) to grab output from a `Job` for passing to another `Job`, consuming within your wake program, or redirecting outside of wake using shell redirect.
+You can use this to customize the color you want it to be shown as, or (more commonly) to grab output from a `Job` for consuming within your wake program, or redirecting outside of wake using shell redirect.

 Unless overridden with `--fd:2=...` the *only* thing that ever appears on stderr coming out of wake is `logError`, and it always appears there.